sissbruecker/linkding/API.md

 ## Authentication

-All requests against the API need to be authorized using an authorization token.
+All requests against the API must be authorized using an authorization token.
 The application automatically generates an API token for each user, which can be accessed through the *Settings* page.

 The token needs to be passed as `Authorization` header in the HTTP request: